MilanSkocic/iapws/INSTALL.rst

 On windows, `msys2 <https://www.msys2.org>`_ needs to be installed and use the mingw64 or mingw32 terminals.

+On Darwin, the `gcc <https://formulae.brew.sh/formula/gcc>`_ toolchain needs to be installed.

 Build: the configuration file will set all the environmental variables necessary for the compilation

 .. code-block:: bash